k-stz/goboomah/README.md

 Sources:
 - "How to build animations with ebiten using the ECS pattern" https://co0p.github.io/posts/ecs-animation/

 - "Entity Component System | Game Engine series" by "the Cherno" https://www.youtube.com/watch?v=Z-CILn2w9K0 Summary: Great problem desciption of what problem ECS solves.
-Starting with the struggle of inheritence based system, then an improvement using Entity with a Components vector as a field, which has a leg up on inheritence (composition over inheritence) but suffers performnace hits due to no cache hits, as its an array of pointers!
+Starting with the struggle of inheritence based system, then an improvement using Entity with a Components vector as a field, which has a leg up on inheritence (composition over inheritence) but suffers performancewise due to cache misses, as it's an array of pointers!
     - Finally to a data-driven approach of ECS: associating a bunch of components by an Entity-ID.
 Where each components is part of an array, such that it has data locatlity and the associated lookup is problably a tree on those pure components type arrays.

 ## tilemap
-Use this for the stage representation
+Used for the game stage representation

 ## Collision Detection / Response Libary
 - Using SolarLune's Resolv library.

-Objects that require physics-based collision detection and response will be managed using the Resolv library.
+Objects that require physics-based collision detection and response will be managed using the `resolv` library.
 Each object is assigned a bounding box, circle, or convex polygon and placed in a 2D space.
 This space is divided into cells, allowing for efficient collision detection.
 Instead of checking every object against every other object (which would have a worst-case performance of `O(n²)`), the system only checks objects within neighboring cells, significantly improving performance.

 Spatial Partitioning and Complexity: Recognizing that objects usually interact with nearby objects, we can use a common pattern to group them for efficient lookup and manipulation.
 This technique is known as spatial partitioning (https://gameprogrammingpatterns.com/spatial-partition.html).